Ceramic: Mechanical properties

-Toughening Mechanisms
+Toughening mechanisms

 Many strategies are employed to improve the toughness of ceramics to prevent fracture.
 This includes crack deflection, microcrack toughening, crack bridging, incorporation of ductile particles, and transformation toughening.

 Crack deflection is a toughening mechanism that involves deflecting cracks away from more rapid crack propagation paths, preventing catastrophic sudden failure.
-Cracks may be deflected using microstructures such as whiskers, as in the use of silicon carbide whiskers to reinforce molybdenum disilicide ceramic material in a 1987 paper.
+Cracks may be deflected using microstructures such as whiskers, as in the use of silicon carbide whiskers to reinforce molybdenum disilicide ceramic material detailed in a 1987 paper.
 Crack deflecting second phases may also take the form of platelets, particles, or fibers.

 Microcrack toughening involves nucleation (creation) of microcracks near a macroscopic crack tip where the crack propagates, which lowers the stress experienced by the tip and therefore the urgency of crack propagation.
 To improve toughness, second phase particles can be incorporated into ceramic such that they are subject to microcracking, which relieves stress to prevent fracture.

 Crack bridging occurs when a strong discontinuous reinforcing phase applies a force behind the propagating tip of the crack that discourages further cracking.
 These second phase bridges essentially pin the crack to discourage its extension.
 Crack bridging can be used to improve toughness via the incorporation of second phase whiskers in the ceramic, as well as other shapes, to bridge cracks.

 Ductile particle ceramic matrix composites are composed of ductile particles such as metals distributed in a ceramic matrix.
 These particles boost toughness by deforming plastically to absorb energy, and by bridging advancing cracks.
 To be most effective, the particles should be isolated from each other.
 The most studied iterations of these composites consist of an alumina matrix, and nickel, iron, molybdenum, copper, or silver metal particles.